yongyw123/mig-sync-interface/README.md

 1. "wr_data_mask": This bus is the byte enable (data mask) for the data currently being written to the external memory.
 The byte to the memory is written when the corresponding wr_data_mask signal is deasserted.

-### User Synchronous Interface (Wrapper)
+## User Synchronous Inteface - Port Description

+Figure ?? shows the block diagram; Table ?? lists the ports of the synchronous interface.

 ?? insert a table summarizing the signals;
 The synchronous wrapper;
 ?? insert some picture;
 ?? mention; which signal requires synchronizer;
+?? mention transaction complete status implies differently for write and read operation;

+---

 ## Background on DDR2 External Memory in General

 1. DDR2 is burst oriented.
 2. With 4:1 clock ratio and memory data width of 16-bit, DDR2 requires 8-transactions to take place across 4-clocks.
 This translates to a minimum transaction of 128 bits.
-4. With 2:1 clock ratio and memory data width of 16-bit, DDR requires 8-transactions to take place across 2 clocks; this translates to a minimum of 64-bit chunk per cycle. (still; 128-bit two cycles).
+3. With 2:1 clock ratio and memory data width of 16-bit, DDR requires 8-transactions to take place across 2 clocks; this translates to a minimum of 64-bit chunk per cycle. (still; 128-bit two cycles).

 ## Clock Domain Crossing (CDC)

 The system clock is asynchronous with the MIG UI Clock.
 The MIG interface has its own clock to drive the read and write operation; Thus, we have Clock Domain Crossing (CDC).
 Synchronizers are needed to handle the CDC.

-**IMPORTANT: However, only the control signals: {write request, read reques} shall be synchronized; it is the user's responsibility to hold the write data bus and the address stable upon requesting for write/read.** This is usually the case since we assume sequential transfer.
+**IMPORTANT:** However, only the control signals: {write request, read request} shall be synchronized; it is the user's responsibility to hold the write data bus and the address stable upon requesting for write/read.
+This is usually the case since we assume sequential transfer.

 There are two CDC cases:

 1. Case 01: from fast clock domain to slow clock domain;
 2. Case 02: from slow clock domain to fast clock domain;
 3. Dual-clock FIFO is a potential solution, but at the time of this writing, variants of Flip-flop sychronizers are considered.